testmarina/myprojects/README.md

 # this is my practice project!
 # test documentation: test plan and test cases
-# java test scripts for:
+# java test scripts for: travel web expedia